bloxbean/algodea-docs/tutorials/getting-started/getting-started-with-algodea.md

 ## Payment Transaction

-Using this feature, developer can easily transfer Algo or any ASA from one account address to another.
+Using this feature, developers can easily transfer Algo or any ASA from one account address to another.
 It simplifies the complexity of creating, submitting and monitoring a payment transaction through a simplified user interface.

 ![Payment Transaction](images/payment.png)